francofabio/spring-web-partialresult/README.md

 <dependency>
     <groupId>br.com.binarti</groupId>
     <artifactId>spring-web-partialresult</artifactId>
-    <version>1.0</version> <!-- or the last version -->
+    <version>1.1.1</version> <!-- or the last version -->
 </dependency>
 ```

 This library is not available yet in maven central repository, it is coming soon.<br/>
 If you not use maven.
-You can also build the jar and add in classpath of the Java app.<br/>
+You can also build the jar and add it in classpath of the your Java app.<br/>
-To build jar package, you need install maven and execute the command:
+To build jar package, you need to install maven and execute the command:
 ```
 mvn clean package
 ```